Skip to Main Content

 Master of Science in Speech-Language Pathology

-The Master of Science in Speech-Language Pathology degree at Idaho State University is the only ASHA-accredited Speech-Language Pathology program in Idaho.
-Dedicated to enriching the lives of those with communication needs, the program has a strong evidence-based practice clinical focus that provides graduating students with the tools to work in educational, medical, or other clinical settings with children and/or adults with communicative needs.
-We offer a 24-month full-time campus program, offered on both of our traditional campuses - Pocatello or Meridian, or a 36-month part-time Online program.
-A student needs to have completed a Bachelor Degree (B.S./B.A.) in Communication Sciences and Disorders, or equivalent, before beginning the graduate program.
-You may apply while in process of taking coursework.
-The deadline for the fall 2023 cohort is Feb.
-1, 2023.
-We take pride in high standards for both faculty and students; strong clinical education makes our program one of the best!
+The Master of Science in Speech-Language Pathology degree at Idaho State University is the only Speech-Language Pathology program in Idaho accredited by the American Speech-Language-Hearing Association (ASHA).
+Dedicated to enriching the lives of those with communication needs, the program has a strong evidence-based practice clinical focus that provides students with the knowledge and skills to work in educational, medical, or other clinical settings with children and/or adults with communication needs.
+We offer a 24-month full-time campus program, offered on either the Pocatello or Meridian campus and a 36-month online program.
+A student needs to have completed a bachelor's degree (B.S./B.A.) in Communication Sciences and Disorders, or a bachelor's degree in another field and prerequisite coursework in Communication Sciences and Disorders before beginning the graduate program.
+Students may apply to the program while they are completing their undergraduate or post-baccalaureate coursework.
+However, students need to complete all prerequisite coursework prior to beginning the graduate program.

 FAQ Master of Science in SLP